Tanay-Dwivedi/Python-Projects/Detect_Questions/readme.md

 ```python
 pip install nltk
 ```
-Firstly import the `nltk` library through the terminal that will help in this data analysis.
+Firstly import the `nltk` library through the terminal that will help in this program.

 -----